WeblateOrg/weblate/docs/formats.rst

    Only used in Android apps, produces language codes like `pt-rBR`.
 Java style
-   User by Java—mostly BCP with legacy codes for Chinese.
+   Used by Java—mostly BCP with legacy codes for Chinese.

 .. note::